-Marketing Plan (400 points) – The value of the applicant’s proposed Marketing Plan in promoting Pinellas County as a tourist destination and the extent the value of the plan exceeds the funding request.
+Marketing Plan () – The value of the applicant’s proposed Marketing Plan in promoting Pinellas County as a tourist destination and the extent the value of the plan exceeds the funding request.

-Sponsorship Benefits (200 points) – The value of the applicant’s proposed Sponsorship Benefits in promoting Pinellas County as a tourist destination and the extent the value of the benefits exceeds the funding request (includes onsite benefits).
+Sponsorship Benefits () – The value of the applicant’s proposed Sponsorship Benefits in promoting Pinellas County as a tourist destination and the extent the value of the benefits exceeds the funding request (includes onsite benefits).

+Economic impact - as used herein is the financial effect an event will have on the local economy resulting from tourists.

-Timing of Event: Peak vs. Offseason & Non-Conflicting (100 points) – Timing of the Elite Event to coincide with non-peak or shoulder seasons in Pinellas County tourism.
+Timing of Event: Peak vs. Offseason & Non-Conflicting () – Timing of the Elite Event to coincide with non-peak or shoulder seasons in Pinellas County tourism.
 Preference will be given to Elite Events which occur during “off season” periods, including January 1 through February 15, May 1 through June 30, and September 1 through December 31.
 In addition, timing of the Elite Event should not conflict with other Elite Events or other special events taking place in Pinellas County.